ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

       cd $CIMEROOT/scripts
       ./create_test SMS_Lh5.C96.GFSv15p2 --workflow ufs-mrweather --machine $MACHINE

-  The **$MACHINE** is the name of the machine that is added to the **config_machines.xml**.
+  The **$MACHINE** is the name of the machine that you added to the **config_machines.xml**.

-  This will test the end-to-end workflow including pre-processing, model forecast and post-processing.
+  This will attempt to run the full end-to-end workflow including pre-processing, model forecast and post-processing.